Skip to main content

 Provisioning Users

-Once SCIM provisioning is enabled in Files.com, any new users created in the identity provider after the integration, as well as users that are explicitly associated with the configured SSO provider, are managed and provisioned through SCIM.
+Once SCIM provisioning is enabled in Files.com, new users created in the identity provider after the integration, as well as users that are explicitly associated with the configured SSO provider, are managed and provisioned through SCIM.
 SCIM synchronizes user creation, updates, and deprovisioning between the identity provider and Files.com for these users.

 If users already exist in Files.com before SCIM provisioning is configured, SCIM does not automatically adopt those users.
-To manage an existing user through SCIM, you must first associate the user with the corresponding SSO provider in Files.com and assign the user to the Files.com application in your identity provider.
+To manage an existing user through SCIM, first associate the user with the corresponding SSO provider in Files.com and assign the user to the Files.com application in your identity provider.

 Provisioning Groups